RedDwarf-23/Assignment-1-and-3/README.md

-# Assignment-1
+# Table extraction
-Assignment 1: Table extraction assessment
+Extracting tables from an image

 Install latest version of Tesseract on the local computer:
 url: https://github.com/UB-Mannheim/tesseract/wiki